vizv/scripts/docs/timestream.rst

 ``timestream set calendar-rate 0.5``
-    Make the days twice as long and allow dwarves to accomplish twice as much per day (as long as the target FPS is sufficiently above the FPS the game is actually running at).
+    Make the days twice as long and allow dwarves to accomplish twice as much per day (requires that your target FPS is set at least 2x higher than the FPS the game is actually running at).

 ``timestream reset``
     Reset settings to defaults: the vanilla FPS cap with no calendar speed